danielearwicker/flowerbi/README.md

 });
 ```

-The `useQuery` function is a handy React hook, defined in the `tinybi-react` npm package, but the core client code in the `tiny-bi` package has no dependency on React, so it's not a prerequisite.
+The `useQuery` function is a handy React hook, defined in the `flowerbi-react` npm package, but the core client code in the `flower-bi` package has no dependency on React, so it's not a prerequisite.

 You supply the `fetch` function to call your API, with your choice of authentication.
-Inside your API you pass a chunk of JSON to `TinyBI.Engine` and it performs the SQL query.
+Inside your API you pass a chunk of JSON to `FlowerBI.Engine` and it performs the SQL query.

 ## Easy mapping to widely-used visualisation libraries